HCCARTOONS/light-Queue-Enc/index.md

 ### Changelogs:
 - **27-02-2021**
-  - Revamped Ui and fixed Syntaxes
+  - Revamped Ui And Fixed Syntaxes
-  - Added changing Thumbnail support
+  - Added Support For Changing And Viewing Thumbnail
   - Added Restarting Support
+  - Added Clearing Queue Support
+  - Added Getting Logs Support
+  - Now Possible To List All Commands
   - Added __System Status command__ and updated the stats inline button
   - And lots more… :shipit: